 Reviews describe the zoo as a must-visit in Singapore, and praise the unobstructed views of these amazing animals.
 From the interactive features to the wealth of education available, guests always enjoy their time here.
 The price is middle of the road in comparison to other zoos; an adult ticket is $41 (Singapore dollars) which is around £22.10 (GBP) and a child ticket is $28 or around £15.

 #5 Vienna Zoo

 Otherwise known as Tiergarten Schönburnn, Vienna is home to one of the best zoos in the world.
-It is one of the only places where you can see pandas in captivity!
+This might not be one of the biggest zoos in the world, but it is one of the only places where you can see pandas in captivity!
 It is also the oldest zoo in the world and it is located on a UNESCO World Heritage Site.
 A visit here is like traveling across continents, with different species at every turn – over 700 of them!